Faisal-SLab/Email-Phishing-Analyzer/README.md

 ```

 Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please fork the repository, make your changes, and submit a pull request.

 Disclaimer
 This tool is intended for educational and research purposes only.
 Always respect privacy laws and obtain proper consent when analyzing email data.